thisisbalu/exception-decoded/_posts/aws/2023-12-14-aws-dbclusterrolenotfoundexception.md

 ## Introduction
 AWS Neptune is a powerful graph database service that enables you to build applications that require real-time querying of highly connected data.
 However, while working with Neptune, you may encounter errors that can hinder your development progress.
 One of these errors is the **DBClusterRoleNotFoundException** of the `com.amazonaws.services.neptune.model` package.
 In this article, we will delve into the nitty-gritty of this exception, explore its implications, and provide effective solutions to resolve it.

-## Table of Contents
-1. What is DBClusterRoleNotFoundException?
-2. Causes of DBClusterRoleNotFoundException
-3. Exception Scenarios and Troubleshooting
-   - 3.1.
-Scenario 1: Missing IAM Role for Neptune Cluster
-   - 3.2.
-Scenario 2: Insufficient Permissions for IAM Role
-   - 3.3.
-Scenario 3: Inconsistency in Role Deletion and Neptune Cluster
-   - 3.4.
-Scenario 4: Regional Restrictions
-4. Resolving DBClusterRoleNotFoundException
-5. Conclusion
-6. References

 ## 1. What is DBClusterRoleNotFoundException?
 The `DBClusterRoleNotFoundException` is an exception that occurs when a requested Neptune cluster is unable to find the specified IAM role.
 This exception belongs to the `com.amazonaws.services.neptune.model` package and typically manifests during the execution of AWS Neptune API operations that depend on IAM roles, such as creating or updating a cluster.